-Please visit our digital accessibility contact us webpage for information on how to report an accessibility problem.
+Please visit our digital accessibility contact us page for information on how to report an accessibility problem.

 Technical information about this website’s accessibility

-The University of Westminster is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The University of Westminster is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 - AA standard, due to the non-compliances listed below.
+This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+The ‘non-compliances’, are listed below.

 Non-compliance with the accessibility regulations